-Sleep Cycle Calculator
+Sleep Time Calculator

 Recommended Times

-* Calculations include an average 15-minute fall-asleep time.
+* Calculations include your selected fall-asleep time.

 Human sleep alternates between REM (light) and non-REM (deep) sleep in cycles of approximately 90 minutes.
 Waking up at the end of a complete cycle helps you feel refreshed and alert.